chensasha/TanscriptomeAssembly-Annelids/README.md

 ```

 ## Results
 We assembled two transcriptomes from 12 fragments of *Pygospio elegans* and *Arenicola marina*.
-Boreover, two sets of protein-coding genes selected with significant expression: 54315 (Pygospio) and 33530 (Arenicola).
+Boreover, two sets of protein-coding genes selected with significant expression: 54315 (*Pygospio*) and 33530 (*Arenicola*).

 ## Future plans
-* Prepared data, Pygospio elagans and Arenicola marina assemblies and sets of genes, can be further analized in order to determine gene-candidates responsible for positional information concept.
+* Prepared data, *Pygospio elagans* and *Arenicola marina8 assemblies and sets of genes, can be further analized in order to determine gene-candidates responsible for positional information concept.

 * Moroever, there are two more samples of considered annelids available with sequnecing data.
 The same process can be apllied in order to validate the results.